detailyang/closewait/README.md

 # Purpose

-Kill the close-wait sockets via [procfs](https://man7.org/linux/man-pages//man5/procfs.5.html) in low version kernel which is do not have [SOCK Destory](https://lwn.net/Articles/666592/) feature.
+Kill the close-wait sockets via [procfs](https://man7.org/linux/man-pages//man5/procfs.5.html) like `ss state CLOSE-WAIT --kill` in low version kernel which is do not have [SOCK Destory](https://lwn.net/Articles/666592/) kernel feature.

 # Usage